marioy47/blog-site/posts/serverless-s3-dynamodb-local-development/index.md

 - Select a region for deployment in `serverless.yml`

 After that your you can deploy your lambda functions, your Dynamo table and you api endpoints by issuing `serverless deploy`

+You can get a copy of the final project in [GitHub](https://github.com/marioy47/serverles-aws-local-devenv) and use it as the starting point of your own project.